gregorio

 Thank you very much for your responses.

-It seems as if I did not explain property what is going on and what I am trying to achieve.
-Please allow me to try one more time and after your review, if you can help me great if not I'll find some way to get this done.
 I am quite familiar with CSS although no guru what so ever, CSS is applied to images all the time to modify their look, transparency etc but of corse, you are right, no CSS can move the contents of the image around.
 I do not intent to manipulate the image.

 I am using Chrome's Developer Tools and I am including here a few screen shots that I hope will help.
 (I included one in previous post)

-The slides are showing not centered within the module container (id="s5_hor_acc_wrapper") See the blue color space on the right side of the slide (Sreen shot 1)
+See the blue color space on the right side of the slide (Sreen shot 1)

 Notice the padding: 0px attribute on the (Screen shot 2)